-(d) Counsel.
+- (h) Counsel.
 The mediator shall at all times be in control of the mediation and the procedures to be followed in the mediation.
 Counsel shall be permitted to communicate privately with their clients.
-In the discretion of the mediator and with the agreement of the parties, mediation may proceed in the absence of counsel unless otherwise ordered by the court.
+In the discretion of the mediator and with the agreement of the parties, mediation may proceed in the absence of counsel unless otherwise ordered by the court. - (i) Communication with Parties or Counsel.

-(e) Communication with Parties.
 The mediator may meet and consult privately with any party or parties or their counsel.

-(f) Appointment of the Mediator.
+(j) Appointment of the Mediator.